camelCaseSensitive/Stereogram-Generator-Online/README.md

 And here is [the Blender file](https://sketchfab.com/3d-models/depth-map-generator-c945ab12857843edb66d2755de4986ec) that I use to make depthmaps of 3D models.

+# Share!

-Post your results to the subreddit [r/MagicEye](https://www.reddit.com/r/MagicEye/)
+Post your results to the subreddit [r/MagicEye](https://www.reddit.com/r/MagicEye/) or [r/Stereograms](https://www.reddit.com/r/stereograms/)